CarissaHluchan/news-wire/README.md

 ### Learning Goals:
 [//]: <> (What were the learning goals of this project?
 What tech did you work with?)
-A strong understanding of React JS and Front-End best practices Ability to prioritize for MVP
+- A strong understanding of React JS and Front-End best practices
+- Ability to prioritize for MVP
-An understanding of basic usability practices and standards A clear hierarchy of information
+- An understanding of basic usability practices and standards
+- A clear hierarchy of information
-Clean, well thought out code
+- Clean, well thought out code
-Try to limit your total time to around 8 hours on this project.
+- Try to limit total time to around 8 hours on this project.

 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)